AdamCraven/AdamCraven.github.io/_posts/2015-07-27-increasing-performance-on-large-angular-apps.markdown

 In the ng-events example to the left it receives the keyboard inputs, but it takes a long time for the UI to unblock and letters to appear, this is because it is calling many root scope digests consecutively in a simulated large app.

 With the fng-events, there is no perceptible input lag and the text is entered as typed.
-This is because it is not calling a root scope digest, but one of the child scopes where there are considerably less watchers, so the digest times will drop to a fraction of the time that the global (root scope) one.
+This is because it is not calling a root scope digest, but one of the child scopes (otherwise known as a partial or local digest) where there are considerably less watchers.
+Because of this the digest times drop to a fraction of the time that the global (root scope) one does.

-They are almost have the same code.
-The HTML for the right hand demo replaces 'ng' with 'fng':
+Both examples are very similar in terms of code, but the HTML for the right hand demo replaces 'ng' with 'fng':

 {% highlight html %}
 {% raw %}